pmyjavec/go-refresher/README.md

 * `rune`, alias for `int32`
 * Create variables using `var` or `:=`, examples: `var feet float64` or `feet := 2.0`
 * Create constants using `const`, example: `cont hello string = 'Hello World!'`
-* Loops, Go only has one type of loop, the `for` loop,  no while, do, until etc
+* Loops, Go only has one type of loop, `for`,  no while, do, until etc
 * Loops can be written like `for i <= 10 {}` or `for i := 1; i <= 10; i++ {}`
 * Other control strucures are `if` and `switch`
 * Functions named after types perform conversions, `float64(24) == 24.0`